Recipe Overview

 - Not in the mood for meatballs?
 Try my air fryer meatloaf if you’re in a hurry and don’t have time to make all the meatballs.
 Air fryer hamburgers or air fryer turkey burgers are another great option.

-Make a double batch.
-Why not make a double batch of meatballs while you’re at it?
-It’s really just as easy to make a big batch although you’ll spend a little more time rolling the balls.
+Make extra meatballs and freeze them.
+Meatballs are so handy to make ahead and store in the freezer, either cooked or uncooked.
+It’s really just as easy to make a double batch although you’ll spend a little more time rolling the balls.
 Usually ground beef and pork are sold in one pound packages which is exactly the amount you need for a double batch.

 Refrigerate/Freeze (Cooked): Store leftover cooked meatballs in the fridge for up to 4 days or freeze for up to 2 months.
 Let them cool completely in the refrigerator before covering them to avoid condensation forming on the inside of the container.

 Refrigerate/Freeze (Raw): Uncooked meatballs can be stored in the refrigerator for a day or so before you cook them.
 They can be frozen for up to 2 months.
+Freeze in a single layer on a baking try.
+When frozen, transfer to a resealable bag.

 More Meatballs